Public reference for users and research teams exploring Protoly.

 imaging

-Integrated camera capture for video runs and interval snapshot imaging during execution.
+Integrated camera capture for imaging during execution.

 Environment Sensors